openspending/os-conductor/README.md

 This section is intended to be used by end-users of the library.

+### API Endpoints:
+ - `/hooks/load/api`
+    - `POST` to initiate loading of an FDP to the OS API
+    - `GET` to get the status for loading of an FDP to the OS API
+ -  `/hooks/load/callback` - internal api for the OS API server to report on FDP loading status
+  - `/datastore/authorize` - get authorized upload URL

 ### Example

-Client for `authz` service example - [python](https://github.com/openspending/os-cli/blob/master/oscli/actions/upload.py).
+Client for `conductor` service example - [python](https://github.com/openspending/os-cli/blob/master/oscli/actions/upload.py).

 ## Development